amirmasoudabdol/Bilbo/docs/studies/selection-variation.md

 # Selection Variation

 In this study we investigate the effect of varying Researcher's [intial selection](/decision-strategies.md) [policy](/decision-strategies.md#policy-chain).
 As we discussed, by modifying each of the **selection → decision** routine, we can influence Researcher's judgments on his research.
-This is as we enforce Researcher to take different paths when it comes to reporting his final outcome, a.k.a, [Selective Reporting](/hacking-strategies/selective-reporting.md).
+This is as we enforce the Researcher to take different paths when it comes to reporting his final outcome, a.k.a, [Selective Reporting](/hacking-strategies/selective-reporting.md).

 Here, we are interested in finding how different choices influence the *Probability of Finding Significant, PFS*, and *Level of Bias*.